Barrett-python/DuAT/README.md

 Python: Please refer to the work of ACMMM2021 ([link](https://github.com/plemeri/UACANet)).

 Please note that we use the Matlab version to evaluate in our paper.

+### 4.7 Well trained model:
+You could download the trained model from [Google Drive](https://drive.google.com/drive/folders/14IDwewAb12HWlxgOFtFB46aMJyqPaKpz)and put the model in directory './model_pth'.

 Citation If you find this code or idea useful, please cite our work:
 ## Citation: